Rustin170506/tidb-analyze.slide/slides.md

 <div v-click class="text-xl text-center">
 We will store these options in the system tables.
-In the future, we can use these options to optimize the analyze process.
+In the future, we can use these options to optimize the auto-analyze process.
 </div>

 <br/>